Tommy-Nguyen-cpu/StoryMaker/README.md

 uvicorn Server.AI.ai_service:app --port 8000
 ```

 Once the server has started, we can start running our Unity app.
-Open the Unity application in the UI folder.
+Open Unity Hub, select "Add Project from disk", navigate to the "UI" folder, and select the "StoryUI" folder.
+Now the Unity Editor should open with the project properly loaded up!